Crackvignoule/trading-sim/README.md

+# Dev
+First, install dependencies with `npm i;cd client;npm i;cd ../server;npm i`.
+Run both the server and the client with `npm run dev` from the root directory.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-First, install dependencies with `npm install .`.

 ## Available Scripts